 Content Management System - content authoring for websites

 A content management system (CMS for short), is software that manages the creation and modification of digital content.
 You can compare a CMS to an editing and authoring software (such as MS Word, or Google Docs), but for websites.

-Unlike other content management systems, which are mostly catered towards a particular niche (i.e. explicitly or implicitly restricted for use in e-commerce, blogging, etc.), WordPress can be used to create any kind of website be it a social media site or a tube site, an online shop, a business showcase, a means of contacting your business, an online magazine, a place for digital downloads, or whatever else you may think ok.
+Unlike other content management systems, that are mostly catered towards a particular niche (i.e. explicitly or implicitly restricted for use in e-commerce, blogging, etc.), WordPress can be used to create any kind of website be it a social media site or a YouTube-like site, an online shop, a business showcase, a means of contacting your business, an online magazine, a place for digital downloads, or whatever else you may think of.

 Furthermore, it’s very easy and intuitive and you can find great documentation online and thousands of free resources to understand how it works.

-All those features make it a CMS like no other, and of course, this what has brought you here: a decision to use it for your work, but the question mark of whether to use the .com vs .org version.
+All those features make it a CMS like no other, and of course, this what has brought you here: a decision to use it for your work, but the question mark of whether to use the WordPress.com vs WordPress.org version.

-Which means, I think we’re ready to jump into the next section.
+Which means, we’re ready to jump into the next section.